savantcare/emr/webclient/components/core/mts-view-layer-header/README.md

 When the page loads for first time we look inside the map called "patientStateMap"

-if there is an existing patientUUID then we use the corresponding stateUUID If there is no patientUUID then we create the stateUUID and make a new entry in "patientStateMap"
+if there is an existing patientUuid then we use the corresponding stateUUID If there is no patientUuid then we create the stateUUID and make a new entry in "patientStateMap"

-patientUUID | stateUUID
+patientUuid | stateUUID
 zxcv | state_for_zxcv
  swed | state_for_swed